Gravitational waves from conformal symmetry breaking: SU(2)cSM and the effective potential

 It has been shown that this basic formula for the effective potential is not enough since in the high-temperature limit higher loop contributions can grow as large as the tree-level and one-loop terms.
-This means that perturbative expansion in terms of loops fails and one has to improve the computation scheme by resumming the class of leading contributions.
-This is commonly attained by a resummation of the so-called daisy diagrams in the high-temperature limit, which corresponds to improving the field-dependent masses by inclusion of self-energy corrections $M_a^2(h,\f)\to M_a^2(h,\f)+\Sigma$ and accounts for the resummation of the leading terms~\cite{Parwani:1992, Arnold:1992, Carrington:1992}.
-This approach alleviates the problem and provides reliable results in the high temperature regime.
+This means that perturbative expansion in terms of loops fails and one has to improve the computation scheme by resumming the class of problematic higher-order contributions.
+This is commonly attained by a resummation of the so-called daisy diagrams and shifting the field-dependent masses by inclusion of the high-temperature part of the self-energy corrections $M_a^2(h,\f)\to M_a^2(h,\f)+\Sigma$~\cite{Parwani:1992, Arnold:1992, Carrington:1992}.
+This approach alleviates the problem and provides reliable results in most of the cases.
 The formulas for the thermal masses of the gauge bosons and scalars can be found in appendix~\ref{app:thermal-masses}.
 There is no need for resummation of the fermionic contributions since they do not suffer from IR divergences~\cite{Espinosa:1992-2}.

 In the present paper we first use the approach described above to analyse the phase transition and gravitational wave signal in the SU(2)cSM.
-As we find that the nucleation temperature is fairly low, we aim to improve this approach and obtain an effective potential that would be reliable also at moderate temperatures, where the higher loops can still have some impact on the results, while the basic daisy resummation no longer holds.
+As we find that the nucleation temperature is fairly low, we aim to improve this approach by implementing a procedure that does not use the high-temperature expansion at any step and also includes subleading terms (see section~\ref{sec:improved-potential}).